unteem/docker-training/exercises/advanced/README.md

 # Namespace

-Start a bash inside a debian interactive container and run the following commands:
+Start a bash inside an alpine interactive container and run the following commands:

 ```
-docker run -it debian bash
+docker run -it alpine bash
 # install ifconfig
-apt-get update
-apt-get install -y net-tools
+apk --no-cache add net-tools
 ```

 (Compare to what you see on the host)